 5. Leaks and Drips

 Leaks and drips are common plumbing problems year-round, but they are more common in the winter.
 Cold temperatures often cause old or weakened pipes to freeze over and develop more leaks, which are often more challenging to fix in winter weather.
 To prevent more leaks and drips in the winter, we recommend scheduling a professional inspection to fix any weakened pipes before cold weather sets in.

 Winterizing your plumbing system is an important part of protecting your home from the damage that freezing temperatures can cause.
 A little bit of preparation and maintenance could save you a lot of time, money, and stress.

-If you want to ensure your plumbing system is completely protected from the cold, call a licensed plumber like those at D & F Plumbing to get personalized recommendations.
+If you want to ensure your plumbing system is completely protected from the cold, call a licensed plumber like those at D&F Plumbing, Heating and Cooling to get personalized recommendations.
 Our skilled technicians have been proudly serving the greater Portland OR area for nearly 100 years, and we can use our expertise to help keep your home safe all winter long.
-If you want help winterizing your plumbing, call the experts at D & F Plumbing today!
+If you want help winterizing your plumbing, call the experts at D&F Plumbing, Heating and Cooling today!

 5 Common Winter Plumbing Issues in Portland OR and Vancouver WA

 Serving the Portland OR Metro, Clark County, and Surrounding Areas